ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 #### Deploy cluster issuer

-Replace below 2 fields with your mail address for the let's encrypt issuer.
+Replace below 2 fields with your mail address for the Let's Encrypt issuer.

 ```powershell
 @"